-The company named Scott Fancher, who heads Boeing's 777 jet program, to lead the new division which will handle design and flight certification of planes that are currently on the drawing board.
-These include the 737 MAX, the 767 Tanker and 787-9, and the 777-X and 787-10X programs that have not yet formally started.
+The company named Scott Fancher, who heads Boeing's 777 jet programme, to lead the new division which will handle design and flight certification of planes that are currently on the drawing board.
+These include the 737 MAX, the 767 Tanker and 787-9, and the 777-X and 787-10X programmes that have not yet formally started.

 The move comes as Boeing plans to lift factory output by 25 percent over the next 18 months, and tries to develop five derivative jets to meet customer demand for longer-range and more fuel-efficient planes to better compete with Airbus.